sics-iot/sicsthsense/README.md

 We have a Wiki page describing the project and how to get started! https://github.com/sics-iot/sicsthsense/wiki

-This respository contain many different aspects of the SicsthSense system.
+This repository contain many different aspects of the SicsthSense system:

-Please read the Wiki for more details.
+* `Engine`: The core server of SicsthSense, a lightweight RESTful HTTP server in Java ([]more details).

-* Engine: The core server of SicsthSense, a lightweight RESTful HTTP server.
+* `Web`: A web based engine providing the SicsthSense engine and a more attractive web interface also in Java.
-* Web: A web based engine providing the SicsthSense engine and a more attractive web interface.
+* `Library`: A python library for easily interacting with the SicsthSense engine.
-* Contiki: Code for installing on small devices that can then talk to SicsthSense.
+* `Contiki`: Code for installing on small devices that can then talk to SicsthSense.
-* Android: Preliminary code to run on Android phones.
+* `Android`: Preliminary code to run on Android phones.
-* Depricated: old code and prototypes.
+* `Depricated`: old code and prototypes.

 ToDo